How to Make Great Money as a Freelance Translator

 Unababel

-Another site where you edit machine translated text.
-Most of it is short, user generated content like emails, blog comments, customer support requests, and product reviews.
+Another site where you edit machine-translated text.
+Most of it is short, user-generated content like emails, blog comments, customer support requests, and product reviews.

 USA Translations